ninbura/synergy-listener/README.md

 ### 2. clone this repository into `c:/repos`

-- if you'd rather clone to a different location make sure to change the path to reflect the correct location below.
+- if you'd rather clone to a different location make sure to change the path in the `Register-ScheduledTask` command below.

 ### 3. run the following command in the latest powershell